-- Run with current user’s privileges: the script is executed with the privileges of the user who triggers the execution of the script.
+- Run with current user’s privileges: the script is executed with the privileges of the user who triggers its execution.
 If the script tries to access a document on which the current user has no permission, the script fails with a permission denied error.

 - Run with administrator’s privileges: the script has administrator access, so it can access all documents.

-- Async execution checked: The script is executed asynchronously.
-It can run up to 10 minutes.
+- Async execution: The script is triggered a few seconds after you execute the script.
+Use this option for scripts that perform long or a large number of actions.
+Scripts that run in asynchronous mode can run for up to 10 minutes.
 This option is available only for Workflow Transition Action scripts and Update Action scripts.

 Important: Asynchronous scripts can't lock a document.
-For instance, you can't modify the properties of documents with asynchronous script.
+For example, you can't modify the properties of documents with asynchronous scripts.

 - _execute: to execute Workflow Transition Action and Viewer Action scripts